 This home-cooked Southern staple is a favorite for cold mornings when folks need something that will “stick to their bones.”
 And stick to your bones it will, in the form of artery-clogging saturated fat and cancer-causing nitrates in the sausage gravy, and high-glycemic carbohydrates, trans fat and empty calories in the biscuits.

 One biscuit with a half a cup of gravy will cost you half a day’s worth of sodium intake.
-Pile four on your plate for a total of:
+Pile four of this worst food choice to eat on your plate for a total of:

 - 1,200 calories